jaredraycoleman/Southaven/Session Recaps/Session 7 - Infiltrating Duskwatch Keep.md

 Beyond a shimmering soundproof barrier, they spied on Silas as he argued with a cold, commanding voice emanating from a large black crystal.
 The voice reprimanded Silas for his reckless exposure of their plans, warning of dire consequences if he failed.
 Silas, defensive but resolute, insisted on accelerating his schemes.
 After the crystal's glow faded, Silas manipulated a conflicted Mira, using charm spells to exploit her insecurities and loyalty.
 Realizing this, the party intervened, prompting Silas to retreat and summon a shadow demon as a last line of defense.

-The battle was fierce.
-Mira, under Silas' spell, attacked [[Dravencoles]], who initially tried to reason with her.
+The battle was fierce. [[Mira Fallbrook|Mira]], under Silas' spell, attacked [[Dravencoles]], who initially tried to reason with her.
 Ferinthria and Lirielle cast Hold Person, momentarily restraining Mira.
 Momeline, invisible, pursued Silas, witnessing him command the demon to "handle the intruders" before fleeing.
 The party fought the demon and its summoned shadows, with Lirielle's poison spells proving ineffective against the creature.
 Dravencoles' divine smite dealt a devastating blow, nearly destroying the demon, which exploded in necrotic energy upon death.

 Mira awoke, shaken and hostile, but Ferinthria's gentle words about Dr. [[Bixby Wizzlethorpe|Wizzlethorpe]]'s concern finally broke through her guilt and fear.
 Overwhelmed, Mira surrendered, no longer under Silas' control but deeply troubled by her actions.
 The party, victorious yet uncertain of Silas' next move, comforted Mira, offering her a chance at redemption.

-What Comes Next?

-Silas is gone, but his plans are accelerating.
-The fortress remains swarming with cultists, goblins, and mercenaries.
-Their escape won't be easy.

-What is Silas truly planning?
-What is The Starborn?
-And how long before Duskwatch's full wrath descends upon them?

-The fight is far from over.